Ohio cities were ravaged by the foreclosure crisis.

 Our cities have thrived in the past.
 We believe they will thrive again in the future.

-While the initial focus of Thriving Communities Institute was to establish and support county land banks, this program now includes conducting property surveys, planting trees, securing funding for demolition and greening and doing cutting-edge research.
+While the initial focus of Thriving Communities was to establish and support county land banks, this program now includes conducting property surveys, planting trees, securing funding for demolition and greening and doing cutting-edge research.

-Thriving Communities Institute has become the go-to organization in Ohio for counties wanting to form a land bank, which is technically called a county land reutilization corporation.
+Thriving Communities has become the go-to program in Ohio for counties wanting to form a land bank, which is technically called a county land reutilization corporation.
 Land banks are an essential tool for stabilizing our fragile cities.
 They give our counties the much-needed ability to quickly acquire a distressed property, safely hold it, clean its title and prepare it for a better day.
 The goal is to secure vacant properties — which would otherwise attract crime, lower neighboring home values and incur public services costs — so they can be put to better use in the future.

 County land banks are powerful tools in the fight against blight.